• About Us

 Dr. Ford’s research proved that similar plant profiles can be found across the entire region.

-In fact, 50% to 70% of major plants in the Maya jungle are essentially the same, a shocking fact to many botanists who know that, in nature, such repetition is very uncommon without outside influence.
+In fact, 50% to 70% of major plants in the Maya jungle are essentially the same, a shocking fact to many botanists who know that, in nature, such repetition is uncommon without outside influence.

 A Maya Forest in Belize